 Results come from a detailed, specific plan.
 How are you running your miles?
 Are you training at a level that is going to cause a physiological adaption to get you closer to your race goal?

-The five S's of sports training are: Stamina, Speed, Strength, Skill and Spirit;
+The five S's of sports training are: Stamina, Speed, Strength, Skill and Spirit;-Ken Doherty

-What you are doing here is training your body to pick up pace when it is fatigued, not an easy thing to do when your tired but remember, there are no breaks in the longer races.
+What you are doing here is training your body to pick up pace when it is fatigued.
+No, it is not an easy thing to do when you're tired.
+Remember, there are no breaks in the longer races.

 There may be someone that passes you at mile 25.
 How will you react?
 Have you done the work necessary to react to his or her move?
 Prepare well in training.
-The training aspect should be the hard part, the race should be fun as you have prepared diligently.
+The training should be the hardest part of your preparation.
+Lastly, the race should be the celebration of that hard work.